bclin717/R6s_ServerSwitcher/README.md

 ## Description

-Just start the program then chnage the server whatever you want.
+Just start the program and choose the server you want.

+## Notice

+Make sure you close the Uplay / Steam before using the program.